FIRST-Tech-Challenge/FtcRobotController/README.md

 For more detailed instructions on getting Road Runner setup in your own project, see the [Road Runner README](https://github.com/acmerobotics/road-runner#core).

-1. Download or clone this repo with `git clone https://github.com/acmerobotics/road-runner-quickstart`.
+1. Download or clone this repo with `git clone --recurse-submodules https://github.com/acmerobotics/road-runner-quickstart`.

 1. Open the project in Android Studio and build `TeamCode` like any other `ftc_app` project.

+1. If you have trouble with multidex, enable proguard by changing `useProguard` to `true` in `build.common.gradle`.

 ## Drive Getting Started